survivejs/webpack-book/manuscript/optimizing/07_performance.md

 ## Optimizing Rebundling Speed During Development

 It is possible to optimize rebundling times during development by pointing the development setup to a minified version of a library, such as React.
-In React’s case, we will lose `propType`-based validation.
+In React’s case, you will lose `propType`-based validation.
 But if speed is more important, this technique may be worth a go.

-To achieve what we want, it is possible to use `module.noParse` option.
-It accepts a RegExp or an array of RegExps.
-In addition to telling webpack not to parse the minified file we want to use, we also need to point `react` to it by using `resolve.alias`.
+`module.noParse` accepts a RegExp or an array of RegExps.
+In addition to telling webpack not to parse the minified file you want to use, you also have to point `react` to it by using `resolve.alias`.

 It is possible to encapsulate the core idea within a function like this: